bcgov/wps/README.md

 2. Run `docker-compose build` and then `docker-compose up`
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Config

+In `openshift/templates/global.config.yaml` there is a template for a global ConfigMap.
+This template can be applied to the Openshift project from the command line.
+For example, to apply the global.config template and pass a value for the REACT_APP_KEYCLOAK_REALM parameter, run

+`oc -n <openshift-project-name> process -f openshift/templates/global.config.yaml -p REACT_APP_KEYCLOAK_REALM=<realm-name> | oc create -f -`

 ## Contributing

 ### Branch naming conventions